Ireland's Only NBA Player On Guarding Jordan, NBA Mentality & Almost Becoming A Bull

 That very season, 2002/2003, was Burke’s first in the NBA with the Orlando Magic, having spent five years playing in both Spain and Greece.

-The 6’11 forward played 62 games for the Magic throughout that campaign.
+The 6’11 center played 62 games for the Magic throughout that campaign.
 But, as the season neared its conclusion, sharing the court with Jordan was something he had yet to experience.

 Out of the rotation at the time, Burke asked his coach, Doc Rivers, if the opportunity arose could he allow him the chance to play against the game’s greatest ever player.